nate-bensusen/IRL_inventory/README.md

 # IRL_inventory

 A repository of things I own and use.

+Welcome

 I plan to link here for reference from a variety of places.

-Welcome.
+The biggest use case I can imagine is family or friend wants to borrow something or you want to buy something similar.